Nikspc/loan-eligibility-prediction/Readme.md

 To stop the FastAPI server, simply press `CTRL + C` in the terminal where the server is running.

+**Frontend Setup**
+Navigate to the frontend directory:

+cd frontend
+Install Frontend Dependencies: Install all the necessary frontend packages with:

+npm install
+Run the React Development Server: Start the React app with:

+npm start
+The frontend will be running at http://localhost:3000.
 ---

 ## Technologies Used
+-**Frontend Framework**: ReactJs
 - **Backend Framework**: FastAPI
 - **Machine Learning**: scikit-learn
 - **Model Saving**: joblib